 Video

-Over the last year or two there's been video footage of videos of The Cygnet Ring uploaded to the likes of Youtube, mainly thanks to former member Steve Broomhead who's been dusting off the old tapes and capturing them with good quality throughout.
+Over the years, there has been video footage of videos of The Cygnet Ring uploaded to the likes of Youtube, mainly thanks to former member Steve Broomhead who's been dusting off the old tapes and capturing them with good quality throughout.
+More recently he set up the Steve Broomhead Archive channel, where plenty of footage of The Cygnet Ring is being uploaded.
+Do subscribe if you can, especially as there is a whole Playing At Trains gig from Canterbury for you to watch and enjoy over there!

 Here's all the Cygnet Ring-related videos in one easy to find place, if you know of any more, please contact me.
 They're listed here in approximate date order of being made, so to provide an archive to you, the fan.